rsepassi/picokernel/doc/virtio-net-blk.md

 ## Buffer Alignment Requirements

+### Block Device Buffers

-**All block I/O buffers MUST be 4K-aligned.** This is enforced at submission time.
+**All block I/O buffers MUST be 512-byte aligned.** This is enforced at submission time using `KALIGNED(buffer, 512)`.
 Misaligned buffers will return `KERR_INVALID`.

 Rationale:
-- Matches page size on most architectures
+- Matches traditional sector size (512 bytes)
+- Ensures cache-line alignment (512 > 64 bytes)
+- Compatible with both 512-byte and 4K sector devices
 - Efficient DMA operations

-- Compatible with memory-mapped I/O
-- Simplifies implementation
+### Network Device Buffers

+**All network buffers MUST be 64-byte aligned.** This is enforced at submission time using `KALIGNED(buffer, 64)`.
+Misaligned buffers will return `KERR_INVALID`.

+Rationale:
+- Matches typical ARM64 cache-line size
+- Prevents cache-line splits and false sharing
+- Efficient DMA operations
+- Good balance of performance and usability

+**Note:** The 14-byte Ethernet header naturally creates misalignment for the IP header.
+Users who need optimal IP header access can use the NET_IP_ALIGN pattern (start Ethernet frame at buffer+2), but this is not enforced by the API.

 ## Implementation Checklist